amarula/chatgpt-code-review-gerrit-plugin/README.md

 ### Selective Log Level Override

-Setting the overall log level to DEBUG might cause an overload of DEBUG messages from various sources in the Gerrit log file.
-The `selectiveLogLevelOverride` configuration option allows you to specify log messages specific log messages for logging, even if their level is below the current log level threshold.
-If assigned one or more filter items, each item filters the log messages.
+As with testing, setting the general log level to DEBUG in operational environments can lead to an excess of DEBUG messages from various sources in the Gerrit log file.
+The `selectiveLogLevelOverride` configuration option functions similarly to the `GERRIT_CHATGPT_TEST_FILTER_VALUE`, permitting the logging of specific messages below the current log level threshold.

 For instance, to log all DEBUG messages from the `ClientMessage` class for all projects, add the following to `global.config`:

 ```
 selectiveLogLevelOverride = ClientMessage